jqwik-team/jqwik2-api-discussion/README.md

 - Provides the capability of specifying _properties_ for certain pieces of code.

-- Allows to evaluate properties through executing them.
+- Allows to validate properties by executing them.

-- Evaluating properties can be done in many different and configurable ways, e.g. by generating random sets of input data a fixed number of times - or trying all possible values unless a max duration is reached.
+- Validating properties can be done in many different and configurable ways, e.g. by generating random sets of input data with a fixed number of tries - or trying all possible values unless a max duration is reached.
+  Validation can be successful, failed or aborted.
-  Evaluation reports if a property could be falsified or not, and which falsifying examples have been identified.
+  A failed validation will also report all or a subset of falsifying examples that have been identified.

-- Evaluating a property can be a statistical process, e.g. "the property must hold for 95% of all examples".
+- Validating a property can be a statistical process, e.g. "validation must succeed in 95% of all tries".

-- It must be possible to change the default configuration for evaluating properties in a straightforward way.
+- It must be possible to change the default configuration for validating properties in a straightforward way.

-- It must be possible to change the configuration of a specific property.
+- It must be possible to change the validation configuration for a specific property concisely.

 ### JUnit Platform Engine